ShahbazCoder1/Juris-AI/README.md

-# Juris AI: Voice Interactive Legal Assistant
+# Juris AI - An AI-based interactive Chatbot/Virtual Assistant for the Department of Justice's Website

-Juris AI is an innovative voice-interactive chatbot designed to provide expert legal advice based on Indian laws and jurisdiction.
-This project demonstrates the integration of speech recognition, natural language processing, and text-to-speech technologies to create an accessible and user-friendly legal assistance tool.
+This prototype showcases an AI-powered legal assistant, "Juris AI," that allows users to interact via both voice and text commands.
+It utilizes speech recognition, text-to-speech technology, and the Gemini API to provide legal guidance based on Indian laws.
+Users can ask legal questions through voice or chat modes and receive relevant responses either in text or spoken form.

 ## Features